TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="${PWD}/key.json"
 ```

-1. Instructs you to add the key to your environment, which allows your application to find it.

 #### Using your own machine

 Before doing the above, you'll need to download [`gcloud`](https://cloud.google.com/sdk/gcloud/) first.
 As an extra step, you'll need to login with: